mgmuscari/agenty/README.md

     response = await agent.run("Hello, please greet me!") print(response)
     agent.TONE = "angry"
-    agent.VERBOSITY = "concise"
+    agent.RESPONSE_LENGTH = "very short"
     response = await agent.run("Hello, please greet me!") print(response)
     # Sample Output:
-    # Good day!
-It's so good to see you.
-How may I assist you further?
+    # Hello there!
+It's wonderful to see you here.
+I hope you're having a fantastic day!
+If there's anything you'd like to talk about or explore, I'm all ears.
+Welcome! 😊
     # What do you want?!
 asyncio.run(main())
 ```